‘Twas the night before your driving test, you did everything right! You’re ready for the moment, and success is in sight.

 One way to be early is to pack your bags the night before.

-In your bag, you should have all the documents you need including your ID card and driver’s permit.
-This may vary by country and state, so be sure to do your research.
+In your bag, you should have all the documents you need, including your ID card and driver’s permit.

 4. Wind down

-After preparing everything, take time to wind down and relax.
-The goal of this step is to calm you down and get rid of any anxiety or fear about the upcoming exam.
+The goal of this step is to calm you down and reduce any anxiety or fear about the upcoming exam.

-There are many activities people consider ‘relaxing’, but aren’t really.
+However, there are many activities people consider ‘relaxing’, but aren’t really.

 Let’s face it, not everything we do during our leisure time brings genuine relaxation.
-Yet, on the eve of your test, real relaxation is what you’re after.
+Yet, on the eve of your driving test, real relaxation is what you’re after.

-This means staying away from intense video games, loud music, dramatic videos and even avoiding some triggering conversations.
+This means staying away from intense video games, loud music, dramatic videos, and even avoiding some triggering conversations.

 5. Set an alarm